 Likewise, you need to think about the support you’ll require.
 For typical well-groomed hiking trails, most of these shoes will pull off the job.
 If you’re planning to hike in tougher conditions though, you might be better off with a pair of hiking boots that offers higher ankle support.

 Even when hiking around with a myriad of travel gear jammed into your travel backpack or over long distances, you may find that these hikers just don’t cut it.
-Low-cut hiking shoes work far better for casual day hiking with a light travel daypack than on multi-day hikes with little stopping.
+Low-cut hiking shoes work far better for casual day hiking with a light travel daypack (like one of the ones in this guide) than on multi-day hikes with little stopping.
 Hiking boots are generally more durable and “safer” than hiking shoes, even if heavier, warmer, bulkier and less convenient.